Accessible Document General Guidelines

 • Do not break rows across pages

-• Best not to merge cells, this can be very confusing
+• Avoid merging cells, this can be very confusing

-• Put table title before the table, not as a merged cell at the top
+• Put table title before the table as a caption, not as a merged cell at the top

 • Add a table summary for complex tables